 - No specific words must be used within termination provisions to oust common law damages so long as the intention of the parties to do so is clear.

-For all questions related to employer-side employment law, the Gowling WLG Employment, Labour & Equities Group would be pleased to assist.
-To find out more about our Group and how to contact a specific lawyer, click here.
+For all questions related to employer-side employment law, our Employment, Labour & Equities Group will be pleased to assist.